 In 2006 AHC agreed to pay non-government veterinary practitioners employed in an EAD response on a full-time, short-term basis according to one of three pay levels related to work experience.
-AHC also agreed that the remuneration would be based on the Australian Government Department of Agriculture (the Department) Veterinary salary scale as detailed in the Department’s certified agreement.
-Following review during 2013, the appropriate current rates are provided below.
+AHC also agreed that the remuneration would be based on the Australian Government Department of Agriculture and Water Resources (the Department) Veterinary salary scale as detailed in the Department’s enterprise agreement.
+Following review during 2017, the appropriate current rates are provided below.

 * NGV = Non Government Veterinarian

-These rates will be reviewed and updated annually by the Department and Animal Health Committee.
+These rates will be reviewed and updated as appropriate by the Department and Animal Health Committee.

 Irrespective of the salaries for private veterinarians recruited into a response, there may also be a need for jurisdictions to evaluate senior manager roles within the Control Centres either prior to or during a response so that officers acting in those positions may be remunerated appropriately through “higher duties” payments or temporary appointments.
 This will help avoid anomalous situations; such as existing government employees being remunerated at rates lower than subordinates.

 Private practitioners may also be employed on a 'casual' employment basis.
 This method of employment is generally used where the hours are variable.
 In this case the employee is not eligible for benefits such as recreation and sick leave or public holidays.
 Hence a loading (generally between 15 and 25 percent) is normally applied to the base salary level.
 The actual details will vary to some extent between jurisdictions.

 Overtime pay should be made available for work over and above standard work hours.
 The overtime rates for each jurisdiction are provided at Appendix 2.